duhow/xiaoai-patch/research/lx06/install.md

 Furthermore an older firmware doesn't remove the new magic password generation for root.
 So I'm using a 1.74.10 for the follwing steps.

-I'm using the Windows versions of the "Amlogic Update Tool" and the "WinCap" driver.
+I'm using the Windows versions of the "Amlogic Flash Tool" and the "WorldCup" driver.
+There are some sources on the internet.
+I was using the latest version (6.0.0) downloaded from https://androidmtk.com/download-amlogic-flash-tool.
-There seems to be a version of the update tool for linux, but I don't know where to get a linux driver and if it is working.

 ## prepare

-- download "USB Burning Tool" driver and "Amlogic Update Tool", install the driver
+- download "Amlogic Flash Tool" and unzip

+- install the "WorldCup" driver from `drivers` folder of the zip
-  - http://openlinux.amlogic.com:8000/download/A113/Tool/windows/ (the Burning tool includes the driver and installs it)
-  - http://openlinux.amlogic.com:8000/download/A113/Tool/flash-tool-v4.7/flash-tool/tools/windows/ (download all files in the directory)

 - open the speaker (loosen the 6 screws under the rubber at the bottom, put the cap off and take the 2 cables out of the holder)